Troublem1/MLE/README.md

 pandas (>= 1.1.2)

 # Installation
-Use pip to install if you already have a working installation of sckit-learn and pandas
+Use pip to install, if you already have a working installation of sckit-learn and pandas

 <code>pip install -U MultiLabel_Transformer<code/>

-> OR
+# Else:
 <code>conda install MultiLabel_Transformer<code/>